Velocidex/velociraptor-docs/content/knowledge_base/tips/startup_artifacts.md

+---
-# What is the easiest way to have Velociraptor start with a custom server artifact automatically loaded?
+title: What is the easiest way to have Velociraptor start with a custom server artifact automatically loaded?
+---

 Velociraptor frontend process has a component called the `Artifact Repository`.
 This component knows about all the artifacts that are